doherty100/kidzhackphilly/09-games-part-02/README.md

 1. Now we need to change the direction and play a sound whenever the target hits the top of the canvas.
     1. Drag a new *if do* code block from the *Logic* tray and attach it to the bottom of the previous *if do* block.
 Set the condition to "targetY" < 80.
     1. When the target hits the top of the canvas it is moving in a negative direction on the y axis, so we need to change the direction by changing "targetSpeedY" to a random positive number between 1 and 10 pixels.
         1. Drag a new *set variable* code block from the *Variables* tray and attach it to the inside of the *if do* code block.
-Change the variable to "targetY".
+Change the variable to "targetSpeedY".
         1. Drag a new *random number* code block from the *Math* tray and connect it to the right of the previous code block.
 Set the first number to 1 and the second number to 10.
         1. Drag a new *play* code block from the *Speaker* tray and connect it to the bottom of the previous code block.
 Change "Claves" to "Twip*.
 1. Verify that your target moving code looks like this: